 What advice would you give to someone thinking about applying?

-It is a rewarding job, and although the Cadet Programme is for 12 months, it is definitely worth applying.
-I have been a Cadet for 11 months now and I can honestly say it has been the best of my working life so far.
+It is a rewarding job, and although the Cadet programme is for 12 months, it is definitely worth applying.
+I have been a Cadet for 11 months now and I can honestly say it has been the best year of my working life so far.
 I now know what I want out of my career and I can see a future in firefighting.